When I was in college, my European history professor twice explained how feudalism worked in the Middle Ages.

 To give credit where credit’s due, Franklin did greatly advance the study of electricity, being the first to coin the phrase positive and negative when discussing electrical current, and inventing the lightning rod.

-MYTH: The Emancipation Proclamation Freed American Slaves 8 of 8
+Myth: The Emancipation Proclamation Freed American Slaves

 Actually, the Thirteenth Amendment of the United States Constitution, adopted in 1865, officially abolished slavery in The United States.
 The Emancipation Proclamation, issued in 1863 as an Executive Order by President Abraham Lincoln, freed the enslaved peoples in the 10 rebelling states of the Confederacy and ordered the army of the Union to treat all the slaves they encountered as freed peoples (not U.S. citizens, mind you).
 Enslaved people in the five allied states of the Union that practiced slavery were not affected.